andychri123/BlockFace/README.md

 # crypto-socia-net

-Censorship resistant
+Censorship resistant social network

-A smart contract that runs on the ethereum blockchain future implementations will run on another blockchain that will support free and private block transactions
+smart contract that runs on the ethereum blockchain future implementations will run on another blockchain that will support free and private block transactions

 Current features: